butch7903/PowerCLI/Make_A_Custom_ESXi_Image/README.md

 # PowerCLI
 # VMware PowerCLI Scripts Created by Russell Hamker
-## These Scripts allow you to audit a VMHost/Cluster for VIBs in use, get VIB details from a ESXi instance
+## These Scripts allow you to generate a Custom ESXi Depot/ISO based on a Vendor's Depot + updates from VMware, + updates from the Vendor + removal of unused VIBs from the Depot/Image

-### Note:
+### Note: N/A